CZ-NIC/knot/src/knot/modules/cookies/cookies.rst

 Use this option to set the Server Secret manually.
 If this option is used, the Server Secret remains the same until changed manually and the :ref:`mod-cookies_secret-lifetime` option is ignored.
 The size of the Server Secret currently MUST BE 16 bytes, or 32 hexadecimal characters.

+It's possible to specify a second Server Secret, which is used for the fallback when the cookie verification with the first Server Secret fails (secret rollover).

 *Default:* not set